FelixBoudry/Linux-conf/README.md

-# Linux-conf
+# Linux-condf

-Configuration scripts for new installations.
+This repository contains the configuration scripts for new linux installations with different distributions.
+Feel free to suggest any new configuration